nsolanki0/llm-assisted-rna-analysis/README.md

 ```

 ## Workflow format
-Each R Markdown workflow contains a number of task examples.
+Each R Markdown workflow contains multiple task examples.
 A typical task consists of:

 1. A task description and metadata
 2. A natural-language prompt
-3. An explanation/completion
+3. An explanation or completion
 4. R code illustrating the solution

 For example: